szopeno/ChatBot/README.md

 * Changed input line to multiline
 * Profile editing in client stopped working.
 I will look at it during weekend
 * Client gets last profile from server
+* The conversation history was useful, but sometimes it messed with my RPG, so I removed it and instead introduced "fact".
+You can write them by "/fact NAME value".
+Fact database will be searched for the fact most relevant to your input.
+Four most relevant facts will be inserted as (Facts to remember: ...; .... )
 * IT IS BUGGY AS HELL.
 Don't complain.

 Below is original message from Fausto Nisida in his repositorium.
 Read it for instruction how to install: